Solar-B/.github/profile/readme.md

 ## Build instructions

-- Cut the bars to required size and angle
+- Cut the bars to required size and angle,
-- Build (weld) the structure
+- Build (weld) the structure,
+- Reinforce solar panels,
+- Place solar panels,
+- Connect eletrical installation,
+- Go!

 More details will be here ... [instructions.md](instructions.md)